 New Morning Gallery (7 Boston Way, 828-274-2831 or 800-933-4438, www.newmorninggallerync.com) another John Krum venture in Biltmore Village, has garden art, jewelry, ceramics, glass and other crafts, all carefully selected and nicely presented.
 Many items are moderately priced.
 There’s limited covered free parking next to the gallery.

-Odyssey Gallery (238 Clingman Ave., 828-285-0210, www.odysseyceramicarts.com) is a ceramics gallery at the Odyssey Clayworks complex.
-It generally features the work of Odyssey resident artists and instructors.
-Several changes are underway at Odyssey, some of which may impact the display of the work of clay artists and students.
+Odyssey Co-Op Gallery (238 Clingman Ave., 828-285-0210, www.odysseycoopgallery.com) is a ceramics gallery at the Odyssey complex.
+It features the work of 25 juried clay artists including Sheila Lambert (www.ashevillepots.com).

 Overström Studio (35 Wall St., 828-258-1761, www.overstrom.com) is a jewelry design studio and jewelry store.